catenglaender/il-item-mockup/docs/report_user-intention_object-UI-components.md

 ### Making a quick choice

 In this case, a user intent is so focused that they only want to **quickly make the one clear choice for one expected object** by glancing at one or two of its properties.
-The action shown as the most prominent is the reason why the user came to this view.
+The item action shown as the most prominent is usually the reason why the user came to this view.

 A good example is the contact or member gallery in ILIAS.
 If a user sets out with the intent to get in touch with a specific person they already know, then a name and profile picture of that person is all they need to make the choice to initiate contact.

 When a user expects to be making such a quick choice, a number of irrelevant properties and a hard to find main action are especially frustrating.
 A visual priority given to the element that allows the quickest identification is very welcomed.

-The reduction of properties can also prove problematic e.g. if the wanted user in the member gallery chose a pseudonym and didn't add a profile picture.
+However, the reduction of properties can also prove problematic e.g. if the wanted user in the member gallery isn't identifiable just by the name or profile picture.

 ### Comparing before choosing

-Sometimes a user intent requires them to compare a selection of relevant properties of multiple objects before making a choice between them.
+Sometimes a user wants to compare a selection of relevant properties of multiple objects before making a choice between them.
 The properties seen as relevant help the user to make the decision for the action presented as the most prominent.

 For example, a user might be offered a choice of sessions to attend in the ILIAS repository.
 Besides the session title, they will most likely be interested in multiple other properties like the time and date, the description, the location and the remaining available seats before attending.
+Ideally, irrelevant information (like the creation date of the session) wouldn't be shown at all.

 When a user expects to compare objects, they do not like to find the relevant details only displayed in a subsequent view.
-Out of the array of potentially most relevant properties some can become more important than others (e.g. if there are no more seats available for a session).
+Out of the array of potentially most relevant properties some can become more important than others (e.g. if there are no more seats available for a session, all other properties are no longer important).

 ### Managing multiple objects

 It's mostly administrators or users with a special role who want to **collect, compare and modify many objects and their properties for sorting and bulk processing actions.**

-The user management table in ILIAS supports many filtering, sorting and view options, so the administrator can choose dynamically which relevant properties and objects to display and what (bulk) actions to perform.
+The user management table in ILIAS supports many filtering, sorting and view options, so the administrator can choose dynamically which relevant properties to display and what (bulk) actions to perform.

-The quality of this user experience is mostly based on how intuitive and quick the provided sorting and filter systems are.
+The quality of this user experience is mostly based on how intuitive and quick the provided sorting, view controls and filter systems are.
 When working with such an intent, a pre-filtered and visually weighted presentation is often seen as an unnecessary obstacle.

 ## UI components to match user intent